 Managing your business

-- Think about other ways to do your job.
+- think about other ways to do your job.
 Could you travel less for work?
 Could you work from home more?
-Would it be practical to use technologies such as smart phones and the internet instead of meeting face-to-face?
+Would it be practical to use technologies such as smart phones and the internet instead of having face-to-face meetings?
 If you ship merchandise, could a fulfilment house handle this temporarily?

 Telling clients about the cancer

-You do not have to disclose the cancer to your clients.
-Your instinct might be to hide the news of your diagnosis, but if you want to talk about it, you should decide who to tell, what to say and how your business will continue to meet ongoing commitments.
+You do not have to let your clients know you have cancer.
+Your instinct might be to hide the news of your diagnosis but, if you want to talk about it, you should decide whom to tell, what to say and how your business will continue to meet ongoing commitments.
 Some people choose to tell only established clients.

 Talking to your clients

 - Be direct and talk about what you know.
-For example, confirm your working hours and advise the best way to contact you (e.g. during treatment you may suggest clients email you to set up a time to talk).
+For example, let them know your work hours and the best way to contact you.
+During treatment, you could suggest that clients email you to set up a time to talk.

 - Try to maintain a professional relationship with your client.
 You may not want to share your fears and insecurities.